 Harry & Meghan break silence as ‘apocalypse’ wildfires rip through LA mansions miles from £24m Montecito family home

-The Duke and Duchess of Sussex, who live just miles away from the blaze, called for people to take in evacuated friends, family and pets if they can.
+The Duke and Duchess of Sussex, who live just 80 miles away from the chaos, called for people to take in evacuated friends, family and pets if they can.

 Harry and Meghan - who live in Montecito - recommended a list of fire services charities, animal groups and other initiatives to support.